Unifin Debt Collector Calling? Here’s What You Must Know First

 Who is Unifin debt collector?

-Unifin, Inc. is a legitimate third-party debt collection agency headquartered in Skokie, Illinois.
-With 14 years in business and BBB accreditation since February 2014, they operate as what the industry calls a “debt collector.”
+Unifin, Inc. is a third-party debt collection agency headquartered in Skokie, Illinois.
+It operates as what the industry calls a “debt collector.”
 Essentially, Unifin either purchases past-due debts from original creditors or works on their behalf to recover unpaid balances.

 Types of debt Unifin Debt Collector typically collects